 The first thing you'll need to do is download the project cutting file by navigating your web browser to NextWaveCNC.com/cncprojectplans.
-Copy the .tap file for the Tool Holder HD project to a USB flash drive.
+Copy the .tap file for the Tool Holder SD project to a USB flash drive.
 The .tap file contains the G-code that tells your machine how to move.

-For this project you will need a piece of solid wood, plywood, or MDF (medium-density fiberboard) 81⁄2" x
+For this project you will need a piece of solid wood, plywood, or MDF (medium-density fiberboard) 81/2" x

-11" x $\,^{3}4$ " thick.
+11" x 3/4" thick.
 Mark the center of the workpiece to use as a reference for zeroing the X-, Y-, and Z-axes.
 Using the hold-down clamps that came with your CNC router, securely clamp the workpiece to the table of the CNC, as shown in Figure 1 below.

-Now you'll install a router bit and zero the X-,Y- and Z-axes, as shown on pages 16 and 17 of this manual.
-Install a 1⁄4" straight router bit in the collet of your router or spindle and set the speed to approximately 17,500 RPM (Spindles equipped with a spindle interface cable will automatically set the speed).
-Use the Pendant to zero the X- and Y- axes and then zero the Z-axis.
+Now you'll install a router bit and zero the X-,Y- and Z-axes, as shown on pages 10 and 11 of this manual.
+Install a 1⁄4" straight router bit in the collet of your router and set the speed to approximately 90% of full speed.
+Use the LCD Pendant to zero the X- and Y- axes and then zero the Z-axis.

-To load the project .tap file that feeds instructions to the CNC, insert the thumb drive into the Pendant.
+To load the project .tap file that feeds instructions to the CNC, insert the thumb drive into the LCD Pendant.
 Press the "USB" button (Figure 1 next page) to open the file selection window.
 Select the Tool Holder HD.tap file (Figure 4 next page).